michaelhochlan/portfolio2/README.md

 ## Problems Encountered

+* According to w3c school there is a float: center but the validator doesn't aknowledge it
+* I started out with a large javascript page and cut it more and more down by defining more functions with less code.
+The code checks out now, but when I run the fitness calculator now for the first time, it sometimes resets on it's own.
+Only the first time!
+After that it runs fine.
+I can't figure it out and it is too late for me to discuss it with my menthor.
+It started happening this morning.

 # Deployment
 ## Deployment through GitHub Pages
 This site was deployed through GitHub Pages using the following steps: